 This attitude made the Mangyans vulnerable to abuse and oppression by no other than the people Mangyans call “Christians.”

-The government might see the slow development among Mangyans caused by their reluctance to submit to development.
+The government might see the slow development among Mangyans as caused by their reluctance to submit to development.
 But I believe that Mangyans should be recipients of genuine and robust transformation efforts.
 The Mangyans have yet to reach their full potential.

 Basketball diplomacy

 Playing with them was pretty physical.
-We played without any referee and depended on each one’s honesty.
+We played without any referee and depended on each other’s honesty.
 A player who feels he’s had enough of entangling hands and pushing bodies calls “PAWUL” (pa-wool), the Mangyan way of saying “foul.”

 My basketball diplomacy had been a complex undertaking, but I could say that I accomplished it with dignity intact.
 The court at Sitio Amaga is a dirt and gravel court with one goal lower than the other.

-Then, upon reaching me, I just felt his hand wiping my back.
+Then, upon reaching me, I felt his hand wiping my back.
 Glancing at my back, I detected some remnants of bloody red “nga-nga” (beetle nut chew) that the guy had spurted accidentally on my back.

-I told them that it was nothing and the game proceeded.
+I told them that it was nothing, and the game proceeded.
 I just wiped whatever remained of the spit against shoving bodies in one of our offensives.

 A glimpse of Mangyan Christianity